dd32/td-gh-ex/readme.txt

 Source: http://genericons.com

 == Changelog ==
+= 2.2 =
+* Sync setting defaults in customizer and on front end.
+* Fix keyboard naviation for menu toggle on certain browsers and menu types.
+* Fix color patterns for wide and full-width images.

 = 2.1 =
 * Additional accessibility improvements.
 * Fix color contrast patterns for sticky posts.